jhthorsen/json-validator/swagger2.markdown

 ???

-Mojolicious is an awesome web framework which allow you concentrate on the business logic, while the rest Just Works (tm).
+Mojolicious is an modern web framework which allow you concentrate on the business logic, while the rest Just Works (tm).

+It ships with a template language, a JSON encoder/decoder, HTML/XML parser, a web user agent, websocket support, session handling and an IO loop which allows you to handle thousands of concurrent requests.

 ---
 class: center, middle